 Nonlinear equation constraints have the general form c(x) = 0, where $c : \mathbb{R}^n \to \mathbb{R}^m$.
 These constraints should be specified in a routine, written by the user, that evaluates c(x).
-The routine that evaluates the constraint equations should have the form
+The routine that evaluates the constraint equations should have the form command.
+In this function, the first argument is the TAO solver object, the second argument a vector in which to store the constraints, the third argument is a function point to the routine for evaluating the constraints, and the fourth argument is a pointer to a user-defined context.

-PetscErrorCode EvaluateConstraints(Tao,Vec,Vec,void);
+'''

+PetscErrorCode EvaluateConstraints(Tao, Vec, Vec, void);

+'''